iept/iess_v2/README.md

-# DECC 2050 CALCULATOR TOOL
+# IESS 2047 CALCULATOR TOOL

 A web interface to the Indiaenergy Security Scenarios  calculator